when you have a poor mattress

 i remember a friend of mine describing a relationship he had with another friend of mine. he didn't see it developing further because he felt she was only able to attempt intimacy through sex. as in--the only way she knew how to be closer to him was to initiate sex. i've known a few guys that have dated girls that they couldn't talk to--couldn't truly communicate with. looking back it's so obvious it was just attraction pulling them together. but what was it that made it end? whose ego was hurt? whose heart?

-i was never at an age where i imagined the person i had a crush on being the one. sure i've placed other people's last names after my first, but i never imagined the future with someone. growing old with someone. i never believed in relationships lasting. and sometimes i have to wonder if i'm not the one who won't allow them to last. but most of the time i'm confident that i haven't met many men who've attracted me on a level necessary to want to invest time and emotion.
+i was never at an age where i imagined the person i had a crush on being "the one." sure i've placed other people's last names after my first, to see what it felt like even in my imagination, but i never imagined the future with someone. growing old with someone. i never believed in romantic/sexual relationships lasting. and sometimes i have to wonder if i'm not the one who won't allow them to last. but most of the time i'm confident that i haven't met many men who've attracted me on a level necessary to want to invest time and emotion long-term.

-and really, when you don't grow up believing in the "grow up, find mate, get married, career, kids" tradition, then what model are you left with? most of the people around me have eventually followed this model. and sometimes, moreso now that i'm older, i feel some sort of unspoken pressure to conform to this model. but i don't want to. i don't want to need to. it doesn't feel right.
+and really, when you don't grow up believing in the "grow up, find mate, get married, career, kids" tradition, then what model are you left with? you're left to create your own path, that doesn't resemble anything that might show up in popular media. most of the people around me have eventually followed that stereotypical life path--even the queer friends wanted children. i guess more of their needs were met, and the goal of rearing kids was more accessible. sometimes i still feel some sort of unspoken pressure to conform to this model. but i don't want to. i can't. and i don't want to need to. it doesn't feel right.

 call it selfish, but i ike being able to explore who i am without getting caught up in any partnership that would break me if it were lost. call it pride, but i'd like to know that i can do it on my own.